fra-mari/Golang_Web_Page_Analyzer/README.md

 ---
 ### Possible Improvements and To Dos
 - [ ] Add the **unit tests**.
-The code has been written with tests in mind: the `Analyzer` interface as well as the `HTMLAnalyzer` and `LinkChecker`interfaces allow for a straightforward implementation of mock methods, which in turn facilitates complete and granular testing of the businnes logic;
+The code has been written with tests in mind: the `Analyzer` interface as well as the `HTMLAnalyzer` and `LinkChecker`interfaces allow for a straightforward implementation of mock methods, which in turn facilitates complete and granular testing of the business logic;
 - [ ] **Implement strategies for preventing web pages from refusing requests** (403 Errors);
 - [ ] **Improve the mechanism that tries to recognize login forms**, as the app currently identifies but a fraction of them, although significant;
 - [ ] **The code should be benchmarked to identifiy remaining bottlenecks that hinder performance**, so as to reformat and to adopt strategies to further boost the speed of the Analyzer, especially when it processes particularly long HTML documents.